HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 ## Solution Approach

 This application adheres to SOLID design principles in compliance to industry practices.
 The architecture is designed with a focus on scalability, high availability for the future expansion.
 Cubit is used where no user intervention is needed on UI like fetching data from the server, and Bloc is used where user pass some event into the UI eg. validating the username and passowrd.
 Followed a clean code architecture where repository directory contains all files that are responsible for network call, similarly bloc contains the files used to make that bolc work eg. bloc, state and event and similar for cubit directory for cubit and state.
-Further I used the reusable widgets for the components wherever I felt to reuse the widgets later on other classes.
+Further I used the reusable components wherever required.

 _________________________________________________________________________________